What Are Their Main Differences?

 Neither and Either as Conjunctions

-can be used as a conjunction and as conjunctions do it connects two clauses that both, are not true or won't happen.
-The thing in this function is that 'neither' is followed by nor to give two options.
+can be used as a conjunction, and as conjunctions do it connects two clauses that both, are not true or will not happen.
+The thing in this function is that 'neither' is followed by 'nor' to give two options.
 'Neither' is used before the first item and other items would follow 'nor' instead.

-can be conjunction used to connect two clauses.
-It is important for you to know that 'either' is followed by the term 'or' in this case.
-The point is to use 'either' before the first option and others should follow 'or'.
+can be used as a conjunction used to connect two clauses.
+It is important to know that 'either' is followed by the term 'or' in this case.
+The point is to use 'either' before the first option and others should follow 'or.'
 Remember in this function, 'either' can refer to individuals or both the alternatives.